teambit/docs/docs/tutorials/bit-angular-tutorial.md

 added src/app/product-list/products.ts
 ```

-When creating new components, you need to make sure that you have properly added all the files required for the component.
-Bit can analyze the component for you and verify that all files are included.
+When creating new components, you need to make sure that you have properly added all of the files required for the component.
+Bit can analyze the component for you and verify that all of files are included.
 You can do that by checking the status of the component:

 ```bash
 $ bit status